rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Gotos

 Well, well, well, polemic is loaded...
-I use goto stuff is used here.
+Some goto stuff is used here.
 But it is used with care.
 The main usage of goto is for cleaning up issues.
 The rule of thumb here is never perform a goto that goes backward, the goto always need to jump forward.

 If you have got reasons for a spaghetti code let's discuss the idea before.